Gulistan-e-Johar: Economy

-The local economy of Gulistan-e-Jauhar is driven by a mix of retail, service sector businesses, and some light industry.
-The neighborhood is known for its eclectic mix of hardware stores, mechanics, water pumps, construction suppliers to wood craftsmen, furniture stores, wedding venues, numerous restaurants, general stores, grocery shops, and roadside cafes.
+The local economy of Gulistan-e-Jauhar is composed mainly of retail, service sector businesses, and some light industry.
 Fresh fruit and vegetable vendors line the streets everyday.

 During the years 2011-2013, the neighborhood suffered significant strife from violence and significant street crime in Karachi.
-However since then the neighborhood has been undergoing significant gentrification.
+However, since then, the neighborhood has been undergoing significant gentrification.
 As with the rest of the city of Karachi, street crime still remains an issue.